aiidateam/aiida-core/docs/source/topics/processes/usage.rst

 .. include:: include/snippets/launch/launch_submit_dictionary.py
     :code: python

-Process functions, i.e. :ref:`calculation functions<topics:calculations:concepts:calcfunctions>` and :ref:`work functions<topics:workflows:concepts:workfunctions>`, can be launched like any other process as explained above, with the only exception that they **cannot be submitted**.
+Process functions, i.e. :ref:`calculation functions<topics:calculations:concepts:calcfunctions>` and :ref:`work functions<topics:workflows:concepts:workfunctions>`, can be launched like any other process as explained above.
-In addition to this limitation, process functions have two additional methods of being launched:
+Process functions have two additional methods of being launched:

  * Simply *calling* the function
  * Using the internal run method attributes